10allday-services/gcs-signing-proxy/README.md

 Images are available from Docker Hub:

 ```
-$ docker pull mozilla/gcp-signing-proxy
+$ docker pull mozilla/gcs-signing-proxy
 ```

 You'll need a Google Compute Platform service account key JSON file for a service account that has view access to the Google Cloud Storage bucket you're using.
-You can create a service account key in the GCP console.
+You can create a service account key in the Google Compute Platform console.

-Then run gcp-signing-proxy like this:
+Then run gcs-signing-proxy like this:

 ```
-$ docker run -v CREDENTIALSFILE:/service_account_key.json -p 8000:8000 mozilla/gcp-signing-proxy:latest
+$ docker run -v CREDENTIALSFILE:/service_account_key.json -p 8000:8000 mozilla/gcs-signing-proxy:latest
 ```

 replacing `CREDENTIALSFILE` with the filename of your credentials file.